AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

     import { doc, deleteDoc } from "firebase/firestore";

     // `deleteDoc` will take one parameter, the document reference provided by
     //  `doc`. `doc` will take 3 parameters: our db instance, the collection to
     //  reference, and a Unique Identifier.
 We will wait for the results. await deleteDoc(doc(db, "books", id));

     // See next slide to see a more robust example using React...

     ```

-=== "Delete - React Example"
+=== "Delete a Document in React"

     ```javascript
     import React, { useState } from "react";